The Blanchfield pairing of colored links: Introduction

 \begin{theorem} Let $L$ be a colored link, let $S$ be a C-complex for $L$ and let $W$ be the exterior of a push-in of the C-complex into the 4-ball $D^4$.
 Let $H(t)$ be the $n\times n$-matrix described above.
 Then the intersection pairing on $H_2(W;\Lambda_S)$ is represented by the matrix $H(t)$. \end{theorem}

 The statement of Theorem~\ref{thm:intform-intro} is well-known for knots, see e.g.\ \cite[Proof~of~Lemma~5.4]{COT04} and~\cite[Theorem~3]{Ko89}.
 Note also that a similar statement appears in \cite[Proof~of~Proposition~1]{Li84}, but there the author obtains the matrix $H(t)^T$ instead of $H(t)$, which we think is slightly incorrect.
 See also \cite[Proposition 6.5]{CF} for a similar statement involving finite abelian covers branched along a C-complex.
+Finally, note that contrarily to Theorem \ref{thm:main}, Theorem \ref{thm:intform-intro} requires neither $H_1(X_L;\Lambda_S)$ to be torsion, nor the $C$-complex to be totally connected.

 The paper is organized as follows.
 In Section~$\ref{sec:preliminaries}$, we recall the definitions of generalized Seifert matrices, twisted homology, intersection forms and Blanchfield pairings.
 In Section \ref{sec: Pushin} and \ref{sec:intform}, we consider the exterior of the ``push-in of a C-complex" in the 4-ball and its twisted intersection form.
 Finally in Section \ref{sec:proof}, we prove Theorem \ref{thm:main} and show that for knots it recovers Theorem~\ref{thm:blanchfield-in-terms-of-seifert-matrix-for-knot}.